roryparker/Review-Bot/README.md

 * Koworkr aims to stop workplace abuse by embbeding itself into the framework of prospective employees, current employees, and Human Resources.

-Asshole -
+Annoying -

-* Asshole aims to help others stay away from dregs and losers (men and women) in our society.
+* Annoying aims to help others stay away from toxic enviroments.
 These reviews come from verified eye witness accounts.

-I used HTML, CSS, React, Javascript, and System Desgin principals using Amazon AWS to create this  reviews
+I am using HTML, CSS, Javascript, PHP, and some ReactJS elements.
+I am also setting up the app to use System Desgin principals that I have gone over.